 Enter your new account → Click Sign in

-3. While setting up your OneDrive account, watch out for a few things: a folder where you store your OneDrive files and files can be marked up as being on-demand.
-Files On-Demand are those that you can access without having to download all of them and use storage space on your Windows device.
+3. While setting up your OneDrive account, watch out for a few things: a folder where you store your OneDrive files and files can be marked as being on-demand.
+Files On-Demand are those that you can access without having to download all of them.
+This option uses storage space on your Windows device.

 4.1 Right-click on the icon →

 4.3 Account → Choose folders

 Now, you’re ready to set up your backup wizard: